kacollins/stored-procedures/README.md

 * Aggregating data (SUM, AVG, COUNT, etc.)
 * Batch processing - updating large sets of data in a single operation
 * Set of multiple SQL statements
-    * Single SP call reduces network traffic
+    * Single stored procedure call reduces network traffic
     * Transaction ensures that the entire set succeeds or fails as a single unit
 * Performance improvements
     * Query plan caching
     * Indexes

+## Typical Uses of Stored Procedures
+* Reports
+* Called from back end
+  * Never - some teams want all business logic in the application code
+  * Always - some teams use stored procedures for all data access
+  * As needed, usually along with an ORM

 ## Questions?
 * `#databases` channel